 Instructions: Include information for each species or species group checked in Section IV, Parts A and B. Any differences between each species group must be clearly articulated.
 If more space is needed, attach a separate Word® document referencing appropriate section, number, and species group (e.g., Section VIII.
-1. Birds) or reference and include attachments.
+1. Seals) or reference and include attachments.

-- 1. Who is capturing wildlife?
-Provide affiliation and applicable training.
-Names of individuals must be provided for the proposed capture of any marine mammals, eagles, or ESA-listed species. - 2.
+- the proposed capture of any marine mammals, eagles, or ESA-listed species. - 2.
 Describe all aspects of wildlife transportation.
 How will each species be transported from the field, where are they being transported to (for example, stabilization facility, temporary holding location, proposed release site)? - 3.
 Describe the stabilization facility or temporary holding location/facility.
 Provide the name of the individual or ICS position in charge of the chain-of-custody paperwork at the stabilization facility.
 Attach a plan describing the detailed care of each species (e.g., feeding, nutrition, temperature control, etc.) - 4.
 Provide the name and affiliation of the veterinarian(s) in charge of monitoring captured wildlife. - 5.
 Describe why the release site was chosen (for example, location or habitat characteristics). - 6.
 Provide the name, ICS position, and contact information for the person responsible for writing a release plan (e.g., release date and location, appropriate tagging/banding or final disposition of the animal, etc.) and coordinating review of the plan with the appropriate wildlife agency. - 7.
 Describe or attach any additional details necessary for Incident Command to fully understand implementation of this plan, such as guidance documents, tactic descriptions, or other instructions.